 The course is delivered in the classroom through demonstrations by the tutor.
 It also includes a practical element where delegates will familiarise themselves with changing the disks on the saw.

 - The Need to Train and Statutory Requirements.

 - Characteristics of an Abrasive Wheel and the Types.

 - Storage & Handling.

 - Inspection and Methods of Testing for Damage.

 - Abrasive Wheel Machine Components.

 The course makes sure that the delegates attending are capable of working in line with HSE legislation.

 What is Required to Pass the Abrasive Wheels Course?

-Delegates are not required to pass a test to complete this course.
+Delegate’s contribution will be assessed by the tutor throughout the course.
 Successful delegates should leave with the ability to use the equipment in a safe and productive way.